 Morphological context and high-plex protein or RNA expression data – now possible from just one FFPE slide.

-- Analyze up to 1000 protein or RNA targets with spatial context
+- Quantify up to 96 proteins and over 1000 RNA targets with spatial context

 - Preserve precious samples with non-destructive processing

 GeoMx Digital Spatial Profiler is a novel platform developed by NanoString.
 Digital Spatial Profiling is based on the nCounter® barcoding technology that enables spatially resolved, digital characterization of proteins or mRNA in a highly multiplexed (up to 1,000-plex) assay.
 The assay relies upon antibody or RNA probes coupled to photocleavable oligonucleotide tags.
 After hybridization of probes to slide-mounted formalin fixed paraffin-embedded (FFPE) tissue sections, the oligonucleotide tags are released from discrete regions of the tissue via UV exposure.
 Released tags are quantitated in a standard nCounter assay, and counts are mapped back to tissue location, yielding a spatially-resolved digital profile of analyte abundance.

 The DSP Workflow

 - Process: Apply high-plex oligo-labeled antibody cocktail + morphology markers